sunithag-w/google-oauth2login-sso/README.md

 25. The user can logout and return to the landing page.

 SO,

 26. Existing User

-27.If the email is already present in the database, the application considers the user an existing user and redirects the user to the Profile page.
+: If the email is already present in the database, the application considers the user an existing user and redirects the user to the Profile page.

-28. New User
+27. New User

-If the email is not present in the database, the application considers the user a new user and redirects the user to the Registration page.
+: If the email is not present in the database, the application considers the user a new user and redirects the user to the Registration page.
 The user then provides the additional required information and the application saves the user in the database.

-29.*Database Table Design *
+28.*Database Table Design *

 The application stores user information in the USER_DATA table.